 Why was this law introduced?

 DSCSA is part of the Drug Quality and Security Act (DQSA).
 DQSA includes two components, Title I and Title II.
-Title I was introduced in response to a meningitis outbreak at the New England Compounding Center in 2012, which resulted in 64 deaths.
+Title I was introduced in response to a meningitis outbreak at the New England Compounding Center in 2012, which resulted in 64 deaths, and Title II, established standardized processes for tracking and verifying drugs.
 Title I is also known as the Compounding Quality Act.

 Title II was created to make product tracing easier within the drug supply chain.
 This includes setting DSCSA regulations on transactional documentation, which is made up of a transaction statement, transaction information, and transaction history.
-Several other requirements of Title II provide additional guidance.
+Phase I, all entities along the supply chain began working solely with authorized trading partners and providing necessary documentation to enhance traceability.

 As part of Phase I of DSCSA implementation, all supply chain entities are required to work with authorized trading partners only.
-Each authorized trading partner is required to give a transaction history to the drug manufacturer and be able to respond to federal agency, state agency, and other system requests to meet verification requirements for illegitimate products.
+Each authorized trading partner is required to give a transaction history to the drug manufacturer and be able to respond to federal agencies, state agencies, and other system requests to meet verification requirements for illegitimate products.

-The main goals of DSCSA include improving patient safety, securing the drug supply chain, and minimizing the presence of illegitimate or counterfeit drugs in the supply chain.
-To better understand these goals, it is important to know more about the key parts of traceability requirements.
-These include the following:
+The main goals of DSCSA include improving patient safety, securing the drug supply chain, and minimizing the presence of illegitimate or counterfeit drugs.
+Key traceability requirements include the following:

 Is Your Organization Ready for the DSCSA?

-Other requirements of Title II include having the re-packager or drug manufacturer place proper Product Information on every drug package or case, including the Product NDC number, product lot number, product expiration date, and product serialized numerical identifier or serial number.
+Other requirements of Title II include having the re-packager or drug manufacturer placing enhanced, serialized product information on every package, including the Product NDC number, product lot number, product expiration date, and product serialized numerical identifier or serial number.
 Re-packagers and pharmaceutical companies are only allowed to sell products to authorized trading partners.
 Trading partners are also required to verify returns before redistributing drugs, and wholesalers and third-party logistics providers must follow national license standards.

 Trading partners and other entities involved in the pharma supply chain have been given additional time since the enactment of DSCSA to become compliant.
 Confusion over DSCSA implementation has resulted in delays with this compliance.
 As part of Phase II, DSCSA requires an interoperable system of product tracing at the package level.
 This electronic system requires the following: